 Portfolio and Acquisitions

 The members of the Development Team have operated within the Cherokee Basin for over 35 years and have evaluated, acquired, drilled, developed, supervised and provided daily management and operations for numerous oil and gas companies, partnerships and private investors involved in the drilling and completing of thousands of oil and gas wells.
 As well as constructing, operating, and maintaining hundreds of miles of natural gas gathering pipeline, compression, and dehydration facilities; cumulatively producing more than 15 BCF of gas and 750,000 barrels of oil.
-After thorough evaluation of the Company’s newly acquired assets, the Development Team believes there exist's great opportunities for the Company to expand rapidly over the next 12 months through the drilling and development of the potential oil reserves located on the 'Viola Prospect' acreage and by taking full advantage of the Team’s existing relationships and superior knowledge of the Cherokee Basin.
+After thorough evaluation of the Company’s newly acquired assets, the Development Team at TriStone believes there exists a great opportunity for the Company to expand rapidly over the next 12 months through the drilling and development of the potential oil reserves located on the 'Viola Prospect' acreage and by taking full advantage of the Team’s existing relationships and superior knowledge of the Cherokee Basin.

 Hatch Field Lease, Coffey County, Kansas, U.S.